 Gilles Le Borgne, the French carmaker’s head of engineering, argues that no one was deceived.
 Though the full scope of the probe is still being determined, he stated that the engines in question were installed in vehicles between 2009 and 2011 and 2013 and 2017.

 In January 2016, Renault recalled thousands of diesel vehicles to make “engine tweaks.”
 After three years, the Clio and Captur diesel models were discovered to emit more pollutants outside official test settings in 2019.
-This was an indication that its exhaust treatment failed in normal use when the ambient temperature range was below or above that of official tests.
+This indicated that its exhaust treatment failed when the ambient temperature range was below or above that of official tests.

-There are a host of other car brands that are involved in similar Dieselgate scandals.
+A host of other car brands are involved in similar Dieselgate scandals.
 Aside from Volkswagen, Mercedes-Benz was also among the first to have been caught.
-Others in the potential list are Vauxhall, Ford, Alfa Romeo, BMW, Jeep, Suzuki, Nissan, Peugeot, and Citröen.
+The potential list includes Vauxhall, Ford, Alfa Romeo, BMW, Jeep, Suzuki, Nissan, Peugeot, and Citröen.

-In France, if investigative magistrates find persistent and serious clues, they can legally file charges on individuals and companies for probable involvement.
+In France, if investigative magistrates find persistent and serious clues, they can legally charge individuals and companies with probable involvement.

 Making an emission claim

-The diesel emission scandal played a significant role in persuading the European Parliament to pass legislation in November 2020 that will allow firms accused of large-scale fraud and other crimes to file class-action lawsuits similar to those filed in the United States.
+The diesel emission scandal significantly influenced the European Parliament’s decision to pass legislation in November 2020 allowing firms accused of large-scale fraud and other crimes to file class-action lawsuits similar to those filed in the United States.

 If you are a Renault diesel car owner, you can apply for a diesel compensation claim if your vehicle is on the list of affected models.
 Cars bought or leased from 2009 to 2017 are eligible.
 You can search online vehicle registration checkers.